 Something Old, Something New

-The planning committee aims every year to balance favorite, traditional exhibitors with new services.
+The planning committee aims every year to balance favorite, traditional exhibitors with new services, including health screening options.

 When you approach the doors, you will see something old: the drop-off location for unused medications and old eyeglasses.
 Bring your old medications for proper disposal and used eyeglasses for donation.
 Only pills will be accepted; no containers, no liquids, no needles.

 What to do with the containers?
 That will be handled by something new: the SaddleBrooke Pet Rescue Network will accept your old prescription containers.
 These containers will be given to the Pima Animal Care Center to send meds home with adopted pets.
 Remove the labels for privacy.

 Always popular, the University of Arizona’s College of Pharmacy does free screenings for blood sugar, A1C, cholesterol and hypertension.
 Pharmacy students are carefully selected for this event and work under the supervision of their professor.

 The Health Fair is pleased to welcome back Hess & Sandeen Plastic Surgery.
 Their expertise is well known in the Tucson area and you will be able to discuss your individual issues with these highly-skilled surgeons specializing in reconstructive and cosmetic surgery.